pingidentity/pingidentity-devops-getting-started/docs/README.md

 ---
 # Ping Identity DevOps

-We enable DevOps professionals, administrators, and developers with tools, frameworks, blueprints, and reference architectures to deploy Ping Identity software in the cloud.
+Welcome!
+DevOps@Ping is here to enable DevOps professionals, administrators, and developers with tools, frameworks, blueprints, and reference architectures to deploy Ping Identity software in the cloud.
+If you are new to the site, we recommend the [Get Started](./get-started/getStarted.md) page.

 ## DevOps Resources